austin-rt/useCallback/README.md

 <details>
 <summary>
-4. include the function in the dependency array
+4. Include the function in the dependency array.
 </summary>
 <blockquote>
 The first time the component renders, it will define our function, which will trigger the useEffect, which will cause the component to re-render, which will redefine the function, which will trigger the useEffect, which will cause the component to re-render, which will redefine the function...